 The comparison of paptonicone and Hawarden focuses on feminism.
-Hawarden’s imagery used colours black and white to capture the themes of whiteness and beauty.
-The colour white exhibits simplicity and elegance.
+Hawarden’s imagery used colors black and white to capture the themes of whiteness and beauty.
+The color white exhibits simplicity and elegance.
 The photography emphasizes the female gender representing enchanted beauty.
 Hawarden’s technique involved “many such unplanned negatives were printed to see what the photographic process has revealed.”
 Through negatives, the artist managed to capture realism in the scene.
 The artist in the photograph tries to represent feminism in its charm and glamour.
 The artist associates feminism with the symbol of perfection and an idealistic model.
 Harold Feinstein portrays the early version of the female.
 The young girl in black and white represents the confusion.
 The artists try to reveal how she is unaware of her potential beauty and power.
 Both artists related feminism with power.

 Lady Clementina Hawarden

-By Gilman paper company
+By Gilman Paper Company

 7 ¼ x 5 8/8